 8. Cry out for help

 While you’re trying to figure out how to get rid of a stalker, it’s important to stay vigilant and not let your guard down.
 If your stalker tries to corner you on the road, then you can shout for help and make people around you know that you are being harassed.

 Stalkers usually feed on fear and by showing them that you are not afraid to turn them in, you can get them to back off.
 Use this measure only if they try to force you into a conversation or establish physical contact.
 This is a good way to get rid of a stalker, albeit temporarily.

 9. Go out of town for some time

-Taking time off from him is important for your mental health and peace of mind.
-It will give you time to think clearly.
-Don’t tell anyone where you are going so that he is not able to extract any information from your close ones.
+Taking time off will give you a much-needed respite from the continued harassment and stress.
+This can work wonders for your mental health and peace of mind and will give you time to think clearly.
+Make sure you don’t tell anyone other than your most trusted people about your travel plans.
 Before going away, ensure that your family is safe, because he may go after your family.

-10. Make your end clear
+10. Make your stance clear

 11. Tweak your daily routine

 How to get rid of a stalker?
 By being as unpredictable as possible.
 If you are being followed, then it’s important for you to ensure that your stalker doesn’t know about all your whereabouts.
 Take different routes while commuting to work and back, and hang out in different places.